TritonDataCenter/sdc-headnode/README.md

 environment variable must contain the path of a MG-style bits directory.
 See the source and documentation for [Mountain Gorilla][mg] for more details.

-All of the above definitions will cause the download phase of build to store a local copy of the zone dataset stream and manifest in the `cache/` directory, using the original filename of the image, e.g. for `manatee`:
+All of the above definitions will cause the download phase of the build to store a local copy of the zone dataset stream and manifest in the `cache/` directory, using the original filename of the image, e.g. for `manatee`:

 - `sdc-manatee-zfs-release-20150514-20150514T135531Z-g58e19ad.imgmanifest`
 - `sdc-manatee-zfs-release-20150514-20150514T135531Z-g58e19ad.zfs.gz`

 Note that the filename includes the MG job name and branch.
-A symbolic link will also be created to the downloaded file using the short name we specified, i.e.
+A symbolic link will also be created to the downloaded files using the short name we specified, i.e.

 - `zone.manatee.imgmanifest`